-Dowds Group was appointed as the MEP Design and Build contractor of the new Marjory Kinnon Special Education Needs School, for London’s Hounslow Borough Council, with lead contractor Farrans.
+Dowds Building Services were appointed as the MEP Design and Build contractor of the new Marjory Kinnon Special Education Needs School, for London’s Hounslow Borough Council, with lead contractor Farrans.
 The £30m 2 storey education project, provides over 9,500m² of teaching space to cater for 288 pupils, and features an array of therapy and physical activity spaces, geared towards quality learning, in a safe, flexible environment.

 The project includes centralised ventilation and LTHW heating systems, designed and installed to provide a comfortable teaching environment throughout, and mitigates unwanted noise from nearby Heathrow Airport.
 Utilising this ventilation strategy, combined with radiant panels in communal areas, meant that the building could maximise usable floor space throughout, while providing a safe and unobstructed environment for pupils.

 The domestic hot water distribution system has been provided with thermal balancing valves that respond to temperature changes and self-balance to achieve hygienic delivery of hot water at the correct temperature to all appliances in the school.
 This system improves hot water delivery, reduces waste water to save energy and incorporates a thermal disinfection cycle to provide legionella protection.

 We provided a complete electrical installation on the project from main LV switchgear through to full test and commission of all electrical systems.

 Lighting and natural lighting make an extremely important contribution to the user experience of the facility and also enhance the architectural features of the school.
 LED lighting and emergency lighting has been installed both internally and externally with automatic lighting controls to maximise energy efficiency and allow full control by the teachers and staff within the space.